 And that’s where most of us go wrong.

 Instead of treating your professional bio like a random piece of content, be more intentional.
-Start to think of it as an ever-changing branding & marketing tool instead.
+Start to think of it as an ever-changing branding tool instead.

-Branding & marketing, at its most basic level, is used to garner attention and awareness, build trust and credibility, and to ultimately attract an audience.
-If you work in any professional capacity, you are a brand and you are you always brand building or marketing.
-Whether you think of it that way or not is another story for another post.
-But trust me, you’re a brand.
+Branding, at its most basic level, is used to garner attention and awareness, build trust and credibility, and to ultimately attract an audience.
+If you work in any professional capacity, you are a brand whether you think of it that way or not.
 For that reason alone, you need to always have an updated bio locked, loaded, and ready to go.

 So how do you take your bio from a random old resume in paragraph form to a living document that highlights the best of your skills and accomplishments, shows off your personality, and leaves the reader with a personal connection?